 We were a voice for change in that buttoned-down atmosphere.

-I taught among people who were at least 20 years older.
+I taught among people who were about 20 years older.
 They were focused on spouses, children, and mortgages.
 Many already dreamed of retirement.
 The few colleagues my age were men who coached and/or held administrative slots.
 Mostly they were math/science/language teachers.

 I pointed out once that all administrative upper school decisions were made by men with the same background.
 The same brain.
 "That's one side of the coin reinforcing itself repeatedly," I explained and went on to illustrate the girls saw no leadership role models.
 Nor was an arts' opinion ever part of the official equation.
 Those assembled in the room stared at me.
 Blankly.